 …At the briefest instant following creation all the matter of the universe was concentrated in a very small place, no larger than a grain of mustard… From the initial concentration of this intangible substance in its minute location, the substance expanded, expanding the universe as it did so.
 As the expansion progressed, a change in the substance occurred.

-(For a full quote, see Two Beginnings.)
+(For a full quote, see my post, Two Beginnings.)

 This notion of the of the expansion known in cosmology as the inflation is further symbolized by the three main themes of Rosh HaShanah – Malchuyot (Kingship), Shofrot (blasts of Shofar) and Zichronot (remembrance).